 There are many varied accommodation venues in Katoomba, from caravan parks, camp grounds and back packers, through to B&B's and amazing exclusive hotels.
 All within a short walking distance from Katoomba Street.
 We pick up along the complete length of Katoomba & Lurline Streets.
 Here are some suggestions to suit most budgets.

-OUR RECOMMENDATION (the closest & consistently gets the best feedback from other clients)
+ANOTHER RECOMMENDATION (consistently gets the best feedback from other clients)

 Click here to visit their website or phone +61 2 4782 1266

 Other accommodation that gets consistently great feedback - Actually the best feedback we ever get.